svitelli/final_project_artist_books/pages/about.md

 ## Rights Information

 All rights to each of the Science Artist Books belong to the creator of the book.
+This site is for educational purposes only.

 ## Acknowledgments